-If you provide regular, significant content, links will come naturally over time.
+If you provide regular, significant quality content, links will eventually come naturally over time.

 If you want to link to a website but don’t wish to pass your reputation on to it, use the “nofollow” tag.

-Because social media sites such as Facebook, Twitter and Google+ function as enormous hives of human interaction, debate and opinion, it is only natural that search engines such as Google try to harness the data these platforms provide.
-A web page that gets tweeted, liked, shared or commented upon must be offering some value.
+Because social media sites such as Facebook, Twitter and Google+ function as enormous hives of human interaction, debate and opinion, it is only natural that search engines try to harness the data these platforms provide.

 - Number of likes of your Facebook page